nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

       return "I'm doing something..."
   ```

 > Note: To *disable* decoding to all incoming events to byte-strings, set the function environment variable: `NUCLIO_PYTHON_DECODE_EVENT_STRINGS=true`.
 > Not disabling event strings decoding means that the Nuclio python wrapper might fail to handle events with non-utf8 metadata contents.

+<a id="python-runtime-27-eol"></a>
+### Python runtime 2.7 EOL

+As of Jan 2020, [Python 2.7 is no longer being maintained](https://www.python.org/doc/sunset-python-2/), and it has now
+also reached its End Of Life in Nuclio as well, and thus removed as a supported runtime from the mainline Nuclio
+releases.
+Starting from [Nuclio 1.6.0](https://github.com/nuclio/nuclio/releases/tag/1.6.0) you would not be able to
+deploy any Nuclio function using Python 2.7 runtime.

+To keep using latest Nuclio, and reach better performance and message throughput, we strongly suggest migrating your
+code to the newer [Python 3.7, 3.8 and 3.9 runtimes](#introducing-python-runtimes-37-38-and-39), if you haven't already.

+<a id="python-runtime-36-eol"></a>
+### Python runtime 3.6 EOL

+As of Dec 2021, Python 3.6 is no longer being maintained, and it has now also reached its End Of Life in Nuclio as well,
+and thus removed as a supported runtime from the mainline Nuclio releases.

+To keep using latest Nuclio, and reach better performance and message throughput, we strongly suggest migrating your
+code to the newer python 3.9.

+<a id="python-runtimes-37-38"></a>
+### Python runtimes 3.7, 3.8 almost deprecated

+We continue to offer support for Python 3.7 and 3.8, despite Python 3.7 no longer [receiving maintenance](https://devguide.python.org/versions/)
+and Python 3.8 is approaching the end of its maintenance period.
+However, it is advisable to transition to Python 3.9, as mentioned earlier.

 <a id="function-configuration"></a>
 ## Function configuration